The Stretton Biodiversity Group

 We maintain the wild-flowers and trees in the village.

-0ver the next year we will be organising:
+0ver this year we are organising:

-• Pond-dipping for all children aged 3 to 93 (a very popular event, with our village pond-life expert,);
+Pond-dipping for all children aged 3 to 93 (a very popular event, with our village pond-life expert,); Sunday, 30 June, 10.30

-• We take part in the Big Garden Bird Watch in January;
+We take part in the Big Garden Bird Watch in January;

-• In the later part of the year we hold a cream teas in conjunction with the Stretton Sustainability Group and have a speaker on a topic which will interest more than just the Biodiversity Group – last year it was swifts.
+In the later part of the year we hold a cream teas in conjunction with the Stretton Sustainability Group and have a speaker on a topic which will interest more than just the Biodiversity Group – last year it was swifts.

-• We sometimes arrange visits to sites, e.g. RSPB sites (Otmoor – marsh harriers!).
+We sometimes arrange visits to sites, e.g. RSPB sites (Otmoor – marsh harriers!).
 All of our events are meant to interest all ages, especially the children of the village.

 And we would love to have more members to join us!
 Contact Dave Passingham on 07973 846605